Edgefield, Norfolk: Church of St. Peter and St. Paul

+Edgefield's parish church is jointly dedicated to Saint Peter and Saint Paul and was re-built in 1883 and 1884 by J.D.
+Sedding during the tenure of Reverend Walter Herbert Marcon.
+It is located close to the village on Sweetbriar Lane, and has been Grade II listed since 1987.

+The church also possesses good examples of twentieth-century stained glass by John Hayward and a font made from Purbeck Marble and dating from the thirteenth century.
+Rev. Walter Herbert Marcon (Rector 1875 to 1937) is commemorated in the church where he is depicted riding his bicycle in a stained-glass window, which also commemorates the building of the church.

+The Thirteenth Century church tower from the medieval church still stands in a farmyard on the road to Hunworth.
+It is octagonal in shape and built from flint and carrstone.
+The remnants and tower of the old church were renovated with grants from English Heritage in 1981.
+The rector and Parochial church council still have the responsibility for the tower, while responsibility for the churchyard has been passed to the civil authorities.

 Amenities

 The village public house is called 'The Pigs' and has stood on the site since 1744 under various names.
-In its history, the pub has operated under the ownership of the Coltishall Brewery, Brereton's of Letheringsett, Bullard's of Norwich, Watney Mann Ltd. and now operates as a freehouse.
+In its history, the pub has operated under the ownership of the Coltishall Brewery, Brereton's of Letheringsett, Bullard's of Norwich, Watney Mann Ltd. and now operates as a free house.
 In the mid-Nineteenth Century, Piggs Inn (as it was then called) was involved in the smuggling of spirits led by landlord James Dyball.

 Edgefield School dates from the Nineteenth Century and was enlarged in 1878.
 The school building was closed in 1900 with local children being educated at what is now the village hall.

 Edgefield is also home to RMC Autos, a car garage.